curioswitch/pyvoy/docs/design.md

 ## WSGI

-Unlike ASGI, the Python execution under WSGI blocks on I/O. This simplifies the implementation compared to WSGI - because of blocking, it is not enough to have a single Python thread, and we need to have at least as much as the expected concurrency of the server - we default to 200 to match the Java server Tomcat, but this is a user-workload driven parameter.
+Unlike ASGI, the Python execution under WSGI blocks on I/O. This simplifies the implementation compared to ASGI - because of blocking, it is not enough to have a single Python thread, and we need to have at least as much as the expected concurrency of the server - we default to 200 to match the Java server Tomcat, but this is a user-workload driven parameter.
 These threads can directly block on channels to receive events from the Envoy threads, meaning there is no additional GIL